ajmontag/AdventuresInFaerun/mycologist/Mycologist.md

 **This is playtest material**

 A mycologist is someone who studies fungi and mushrooms.
-They will generally search the wild for mushrooms, identify them, then possibly consume them, or attempt to grow more of them.
+They will generally search for wild mushrooms, identify them, and cultivate them.
+Both wild and cultivated mushrooms can be consumed for their effects.

 ## Mycology Skill